Sotatek-TruongNguyen2/EVM-indexer/README.md

-# Redli - a humane alternative to redis-cli
+# Redli - a humane alternative to redis-clis

 ## About